-Spooky Halloweens are great, but you don’t want the scary stories to be about whats happening inside your child’s mouth.
+Spooky Halloweens are great, but you don’t want the scary stories to be about whats happening to your child’s teeth.
 During the upcoming candy extravaganza, here are a few tips from your San Francisco dentist to help maintain your child’s dental health.

 Have Some Trading Options Ready

 When your child is finished trick-or-treating, he or she will probably be eager to show you their treasure-trove of sugary loot.
 This is your chance to go through and remove the real problem-causers.
 So, how do you convince your child to relinquish a portion of their holiday loot?
 Have something ready for trade: it can be a few small special toys or privileges, or a fun outing.
 If you can enact a trade that leaves your child feeling richer, you can quietly get rid of the most dangerous types of treats:

 Those sour fruit candies are the very worst culprits when it comes to tooth decay, because they contain acids that etch away the protective layers of enamel.
 Some of the newer candies are so intensely acidic that they are nearly equivalent to battery acid, and they can actually burn the tongue and insides of the cheeks while causing permanent damage to the teeth.

 Hard candies or lollipops